kevinrussel/Emotonal_Stock_Trader/README.md

 fair and balanced debate.
 I have to get a ton of school work done today, so there might be a bit of non-project work done today.
 Other than that will update if I do end up getting some work for this done.

 entry #8) Oct/5/24
 I took a lot of time to think about this yestreday, and I think that I am going to stop html, css and js right now.
 In terms of priority, its not as important in the moment.
 My #1 priority outside of school is trying to get this project up and running.
 I got some school work to do today, but I will be back I promise.

+entry #9) oct/7/24
+This is the first entry ina a LONG time that has actual good news in it.
+It took a little bit of figuring out, but I am happy to say, that I can now offically submit market orders that are reflected on the website.
+This is HUGE and i'm really happy that the code is somewhat working.
+There is still a lot of work that I need to do, but I am happy that there is a little bit of progress that is happening.
+There are a few kinks I need to work out, such as submitting price orders rather than share orders.
+Because in my mind, every buy or sell I do will be with $1000 ( an arbritary num I decided).
+I also thought about it, and I don't know if news bias between different news site would be a good thing to use because I worry that markets will already resolve themselves before I get the three different news confirmations.
+So I might do every single news article.
+But I do think that I will be doing an almost day trading but will have a max of two trades of a certain stock per day.
+Maybe, just maybe.
+Anyway.
+Off to continue with my work. cheers!